-- •St. Peter's National School endeavours to create a safe, welcoming environment for our pupils and their parents/guardians.
+- •St. Peter's National School endeavours to create a safe, welcoming environment for our pupils and their parents.
 The teaching staff collaborate in the planning and implementation of the primary school curriculum, to provide a stimulating learning environment for all pupils.
-Where it is applicable, parents/guardians are consulted in the drafting and reviewing of policies with the aim of promoting a high level of co-operation among the school community - The staff will remain vigilant of school attendance so that "risk" students are identified early.
-Risk students can be categorized as those who miss more than five days in a twenty day period without any accompanying note of explanation from parents/guardians.
-Appropriate contact takes place between the school and the parents/guardians either via a letter or phone call when this occurs.
-A meeting between parents/guardians and the Principal may be set up if deemed necessary.
-Absences of more than twenty days are automatically referred on to TUSLA.

-- New enrolments and their parents/guardians are invited to engage in an induction process through which the school's policies and procedures in relation to attendance are explained. - The calendar for the coming year is forwarded to parents/guardians annually and updates are sent at regular intervals throughout the school year.
-It is hoped that this approach will enable parents/guardians to plan family events around school closures, thus minimizing the chances of non-attendance related to family holidays during the school term.
+Where it is applicable, parents are consulted in the drafting and reviewing of policies with the aim of promoting a high level of cooperation among the school community. - The staff will remain vigilant of school attendance so that "risk" students are identified early.
+Risk students can be categorized as those who miss more than five days in a twenty day period without any accompanying note of explanation from a parent.
+Appropriate contact takes place between the school and the parents either via a letter or phone call when this occurs.
+A meeting between parents and the Principal may be set up if deemed necessary.
+Absences of more than twenty days are automatically referred on to TUSLA. - New enrolments and their parents are invited to engage in an induction process through which the school's policies and procedures in relation to attendance are explained. - The calendar for the coming year is forwarded to parents/ annually and updates are sent at regular intervals throughout the school year.
+It is hoped that this approach will enable parents to plan family events around school closures, thus minimizing the chances of non-attendance related to family holidays during the school term. - The class teacher will not provide work packs for children absent for holidays or short term illness'.